fidesosu/passelimerit-docs/parts/authentication/index.md

 You can check if your signing is correct from API settings.
 "SigningStatus" column can have value "OK" or "Insecure: " with UTC date when last incorrectly signed API request occured.

 > [!IMPORTANT]
 > HMAC-SHA-256 should be encoded to Base64 from raw data.
-[Here you can see example, what’s the difference.](https://stackoverflow.com/a/32188410) <!--https://stackoverflow.com/questions/32188149/difference-between-cryptojs-enc-base64-stringify-and-normal-base64-encryption-->
+[Here you can see example, what's the difference.](https://stackoverflow.com/a/32188410) <!--https://stackoverflow.com/questions/32188149/difference-between-cryptojs-enc-base64-stringify-and-normal-base64-encryption-->